A Topological Completeness Theorem for Transfinite Provability Logic: Preliminaries

 A natural way of constructing $\glplam$-polytopologies appears to be to start with any scattered topology and simply add all derived sets at each stage, thus making $\ca A = \wp(X)$.
-This results in what has come to be known as the \textit{canonical $\glp$-space generated by $X$}, although it might not be a desirable alternative, as the topologies quickly become extremely fine.
+This results in what has come to be known as the \textit{canonical $\glp$-space generated by $X$}.
+In doing so, the topologies quickly become extremely fine.
 In fact, for the most natural examples, their non-discreteness becomes undecidable within $\zfc$ after two or three iterations.

-One way out of this, explored in \cite{topocompletenessofglp}, is to extend the topology at each stage before adding derived sets.
+One way out of this, explored in Beklemishev-Gabelaia\cite{topocompletenessofglp}, is to extend the topology at each stage before adding derived sets.
 Extending the topology reduces the amount of derived sets attainable and makes subsequent topologies coarser.
-A different approach, introduced in \cite{polytopologies}, is to fix increasing topologies from the beginning and choosing an appropriate algebra that ensures condition (\ref{CondAmb}) is verified.
-We will consider both approaches in our completeness proofs.
-They correspond, respectively, to the use of \textit{limit-maximal} topologies\footnote{See Definition \ref{DefLimMax}.} and ambiances distinct from the whole powerset.
-Each of these approaches results in one of our main results: Theorems \ref{main1} and \ref{main2} below.
-Their statements use an ordinal notation reviewed in Section \ref{SectComp}---roughly, define $e\beta$ to be $0$ if $\beta$ is $0$, and $\omega^\beta$ otherwise; we write $e^\alpha\beta$ to mean that the function $e$ applied to $\beta$ is iterated $\alpha$-many times.
-Recall that the \textit{weight} of a topology, denoted $w(\cdot)$, is the least cardinality of a basis.
+A different approach, introduced in Fern\'andez-Duque \cite{polytopologies}, is to fix increasing topologies from the beginning and restrict the algebra of possible valuations.
+We will consider the first approach here.